 I actually agree with this.
 But I think this is more a problem of schooling itself than one of learning.
-Homeschoolers tend to be much more motivated academically than their school peers.
+Homeschoolers are often much more motivated academically than their school peers.
 Preschoolers have a very strong desire to learn and be exposed to new things.
-I think the problem here is institutionalizing children at an early age.
-The worst thing is for kids to associate learning with school because children typically hate school.
-As a result, they typically hate learning.
-A child who has been taught at home and enters school later would be much less likely to make this association.
+I think the problem is not what school's teach.
+It's how they teach.
+If a child is exposed to a long day of boring lectures and work books, they often won't have a strong desire to learn.
+We need to rethink how we educate young children.

 A Strong Counter-Argument

-Books like Bounce: Mozart, Federer, Picasso, Beckham, and the Science of Success by Matthew Syed and : What Really Separates World-Class Performers from Everybody Else by Geoff Colvin make a strong counter-argument to Bluedorn.
+Books like Bounce: Mozart, Federer, Picasso, Beckham, and the Science of Success by Matthew Syed and Talent Is Overrated by Geoff Colvin make a strong counter-argument to Bluedorn.
 According to the research presented by Syed and Colvin, it takes 10,000 hours of “purposeful” practice to become an expert at something.
 So, if becoming an expert requires a certain number of hours, it would indicate that earlier exposure would be beneficial.
 Students can start clocking those hours needed to build their skills at an earlier age.
 The word “purposeful” is very important here.
 Not just any kind of practice will do.
 You have to learn things properly to become good at them.
-Talent Is Overrated

 Math is taught badly in the US.
-There is no doubt about that.
-It is doubtful that teaching math badly at 15 rather than 5 will really fix anything.
+There's no doubt about that.
+It's doubtful that teaching math badly at 15 rather than 5 will really fix anything.
 What we really need to do is teach better rather than teach later.